If you have an aquatic turtle you’ll need a filter. After many turtle canister filters, I would pick this as the best filter for turtles.

 If you have an aquatic species of turtle, such as a red-eared slider or a painted turtle, I would highly recommend getting a canister filter.
 They are perfect for larger aquariums and sit under or next to them, which maximizes space.
 The best canister filters for turtles that I have used are the Fluval series filters.

-Based on my experience, this is how I would rank the best turtle filters.
+Based on my experience, this is how I would rank the best filters for turtle tanks.

-- Fluval Canister Filter for Aquariums – (click here to see the current price on Amazon) – Fluval filters are awesome.
+- Fluval Canister Filter for Aquariums – (click to learn more on Amazon) – Fluval filters are awesome.
 They are really reliable, good quality and best of all have 3-year warranties!
 The downside is that they are a tad more expensive.

-- Penn Plax Cascade – (click here to see the current price on Amazon) – These Penn-Plax series filters are almost as good as the Fluval, but are slightly cheaper.
+- Penn Plax Cascade – (click to learn more on Amazon) – These Penn-Plax series filters are almost as good as the Fluval, but are slightly cheaper.
 They are a really good second option.

-- SunSun HW – (click here to see the current price on Amazon) – If the price of the filter is your biggest concern but you still want a good canister filter, then I recommend Sun Sun.
+- SunSun HW – (click to learn more on Amazon) – If the price of the filter is your biggest concern but you still want a good canister filter, then I recommend Sun Sun.
 I used the 302 model for many years and it never gave me any problems.

-- Fluval Underwater Filter – (click here to see the current price on Amazon) – For smaller tanks that are under 30 to 40 gallons, you may want to consider the Fluval Underwater series of filters.
+- Fluval Underwater Filter – (click to learn more on Amazon) – For smaller tanks that are under 30 to 40 gallons, you may want to consider the Fluval Underwater series of filters.
 They are cheaper than canister filters, are very quiet, and have 3-stage filtration systems.

 Do Turtles Need A Filter?